9 minsPublished on 3/23/2023

 Unlike hot wallets, cold wallets are crypto wallets that store your private keys offline

-Since your keys are stored offline, they are guarded against hacks, theft, and system malware.
-Even if a hacker attempted to steal the funds associated with your hardware wallet, they would still need to somehow attain physical possession of the wallet and associated passwords to access those funds.
+Since your keys are stored offline, they are more guarded against hacks, theft, and system malware than hot wallets.
+If a hacker wanted to steal the crypto assets associated with your hardware wallet, they would still need to somehow attain physical possession of the wallet and associated passwords to access those crypto assets.

 Cold wallets can come in the form of paper wallets, secondary offline computers, and hardware wallets.
 All these cold storage methods are secure.
-Some popular hardware wallets are the Ledger Nano S Plus and Trezor Model One
+Some popular hardware cold wallets are the Ledger Nano S Plus and Trezor Model One.

 Hot vs. cold wallets: which is better?

 Hot wallets and cold wallets serve specific purposes, and both have their pros and cons.
-What matters is not so much which is better, but rather which is more suitable for a particular use.
+Different wallets may be more suitable for a particular use.

-A chart showing the traits of hot and cold wallets
+A table showing the differences between hot and cold wallets

 Custodial vs. non-custodial wallets

 The second way to classify crypto wallets is to consider who stores and controls the private keys.
-Per this classification, there are two types of crypto wallets: custodial and non-custodial.
+Under this classification, there are two primary types of crypto wallets: custodial and non-custodial

 A picture representing custodial and non-custodial wallets